Fermi-Dirac integrals in terms of Zeta Functions: Conclusion

 \section{Conclusion}

-The equation (\ref{eqn:final}) gives an expression for calculating the Fermi-Dirac integrals $F_\frac{1}{2}(\eta)$ in terms of the Riemann and Hurwitz Zeta functions.
-Using the same procedure we find expressions for $F_\frac{3}{2}(\eta)$ and $F_\frac{k}{2}(\eta)$, for general integer k, valid for $\eta\leq 5$.
-This approach complements that of Sommerfeld lemma, giving a nearly complete expression for Fermi-Dirac integrals.
+Equation (\ref{eqn:final}) gives an expression for calculating Fermi-Dirac integrals $F_\frac{1}{2}(\eta)$ in terms of the Riemann and Hurwitz Zeta functions.
+This approach complements Sommerfeld's lemma, resulting in a nearly complete expression for Fermi-Dirac integrals. \\